ChaoranHu/coga/README.md

 ### What is this R package for? ###

 * Convolution of gamma distributions in R. The convolution of gamma distributions is the sum of series of gamma distributions and all gamma distributions here can have different parameters.
 This package can calculate density function (`dcoga`), distribution function (`pcoga`), and do simulation work (`rcoga`).
 Also, this package provide functions, `dcoga2dim` and `pcoga2dim`, to calculate density and distribution function of convolution of *two* gamma distributions, which are much faster than general functions.
 This package also implements the recurrence identity of shape parameter during convolution of two gamma distributions, via `pcoga2dim_diff_shape`.
+The approximation method for convolution of three or more gamma distribuitons is implemented and can be access with R function `dcoga_approx` and `pcoga_approx`.
+This approximation method can give an approximate result and improve the speed of the code significantly.

 * Version: 0.2.1.9000